stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 Use you own OR borrow some friend Mac computer.

-* On macOS download ``UniBeast`` OR ``TINU`` up to your preferences.
+* On macOS, download ``UniBeast`` OR ``TINU`` up to your preferences.
 * Run ``UniBeast`` OR ``TINU`` application.
-* Follow instruction and build macOS installation media macOS 10.14 Mojave.
-Very important to build media with latest available version of Mojave.
+* Follow the instruction and build macOS installation media macOS 10.14 Mojave.
+It is very important to build media with the latest available version of Mojave.
-* Copy this applications and files to USB installation media
+* Copy this applications and the files to the USB installation media
 	* ``Clover Configurator``
 	* ``KextBeast``
 	* ``MaciASL``